DaMarcus Beasley: International career

 As Beasley struggled with injuries and playing time at Rangers, he saw his national team form drop considerably.
 During the second match of the 2009 FIFA Confederations Cup, against Brazil, Beasley lost the ball on a short corner kick, creating a Brazil counter-attack that resulted in a goal.
 He was substituted shortly after and did not make an appearance for the rest of the tournament.

 Beasley was named by U.S. coach Bob Bradley to the nation's 23-man roster for the 2010 World Cup, but made only one substitute appearance in a group stage match, against Algeria.
 After making four substitute appearances in the next two and a half years, Beasley was called for up 2014 World Cup qualifiers in March 2013.
 He started at left back and received strong reviews in a victories over Costa Rica, Jamaica, Panama, and a draw against Mexico.
 In July 2013, United States national team manager Jürgen Klinsmann named Beasley captain for the 2013 CONCACAF Gold Cup, where he started at left-back for five of the six matches the U.S. played.
 The U.S. won the tournament.

 With his inclusion in the United States' 2014 World Cup squad, Beasley joined Claudio Reyna and Kasey Keller as the only American players to be a member of four World Cup squads.
 By appearing against Ghana in the team's opening match of the tournament, he became the first player to play in four World Cup tournaments for the United States.
 He played all four matches for the United States, including a match against Belgium in the round of 16.

 Beasley announced his retirement from the national team on December 15, 2014.
 However, he returned to the national team for the 2015 Gold Cup at the request of United States coach Jürgen Klinsmann.
 He only made one appearance in the competition, playing only in the third-place play-off match against Panama.
 He entered the game in extra time and missed the last penalty.
 With a start at left-wing back in a June 2017 World Cup qualifier at Mexico, Beasley became the first American to play in five World Cup qualifying cycles.

 Personal life

 Beasley's older brother Jamar was a member of the Cedar Rapids Rampage, United States national futsal team, and former player in MLS and for the US under-20 team.
 DaMarcus and Jamar got involved with soccer as children due to their father wanting them to be involved in sports.
-He also played football and basketball as a kid.
-He has also launched a jewellery collection in collaboration with The Diamond Studio, a Scottish jewellery suite.
+He also played football and basketball as a child.
+He has also launched a jewelry collection in collaboration with The Diamond Studio, a Scottish jewelry suite.
 On February 1, 2010, Beasley's car was firebombed in front of his house in Glasgow.

 On October 28, 2020, Fort Wayne FC announced Beasley's addition to their ownership group as co-owner of the club.
 The teams has announced plans to self-promoted from USL League Two to USL League One beginning in the 2023 season.